workframes/Lite/docs/start.md

 Lite:Start() --> You can also use Lite.Start()
 ```
 ### Client
-Again simply create a `LocalScript` in you client-side most commenly made in `StarterPlayerScripts`.This may not work if you have placed your copy of Lite somewhere other than `ReplicatedStorage`.
+Again simply create a `LocalScript` in your client-side, most commenly made in `StarterPlayerScripts`.
+This may not work if you have placed your copy of Lite somewhere other than `ReplicatedStorage`.
 ```lua
 local ReplicatedStorage = game:GetService("ReplicatedStorage")
 local Lite = require(ReplicatedStorage.Lite)